kgateway-dev/community/README.md

 # K8sGateway Community

-# 🚧 NOTE: This project is in the process of being donated to the CNCF and not affiliated with the Kubernetes project. 🚧
+# 🚧 NOTE: This project is in the process of being donated to the CNCF and is not affiliated with the Kubernetes project. 🚧

 Welcome!
 K8sGateway is excited you are interested in our community.